Updated: Nov 10

 Planning your Icelandic itinerary might be quite challenging.
 Especially if your aim is to visit places that are not among the most popular destinations.
 If you love remote places and undiscovered destinations, in this article we will give you some ideas for an Iceland off-road trip.

-Going off road in Iceland
+Going off the Beaten Path in Iceland

 The remote and beautiful Iceland used to feel very much off the beaten path as a whole, but it has experienced a big surge of visitors over the last decade or so.
 Reykjavík’s streets are busy with tourists, so you’ll almost certainly have company at nearly all the main sights.